 This series started with the 5 Dumbest Things a Director Says to a Choir and includes the Top 5 Church Musician Leadership Skills and 5 Ways to Improve Your Annual Review.

-Last month I shared tips for improving your annual evaluation.
-You will notice some of the same themes in this month's column on how we as conductors and leaders inspire good or poor response from those whom we lead.
+You will notice some of the same themes in this column on how we as conductors and leaders inspire good or poor response from those whom we lead.
 Now we will reframe the leadership skills we know as choral conductors into skills that work in non-musical settings.

 In my early years as an inexperienced choral conductor, I had the pleasure of being in a choral workshop with Lloyd Psautsch as clinician.
 He was very clear that many, if not most mistakes that directors criticize in their choral rehearsals are directed mistakes.